IBM/ibmi-oss-docs/docs/yum/README.md

 ### Installing with Access Client Solutions (ACS)

-*NOTE: This currently requires that your PC have direct FTP access to the public IBM file server.
-Many companies now block FTP access.
-If that is the case, refer to steps in "Offline Install Instructions (without ACS)".*
+*NOTE: This currently requires that your PC have direct HTTPS access to the public IBM file server.
+If for some reason, you cannot access external sites via HTTPS, refer to steps in "Offline Install Instructions (without ACS)".*

 - Download the latest release of Access Client Solutions